Please note, YOW's training course has been updated to reflect the most recent changes.

 How is Training affected?

-YOW Canada’s Training will be updated with the following:
+YOW Canada’s Training has been updated with the following:

-- The regulations are no longer called WHMIS 2015, so the course name will be changing from ‘WHMIS 2015 (GHS)’ to Just ‘WHMIS’
+- The regulations are no longer called WHMIS 2015, so the course name has changed from ‘WHMIS 2015 (GHS)’ to Just ‘WHMIS’

-The slide which details the Physical Hazards will be updated to include the two (2) new physical hazard classes:
+The slide which details the Physical Hazards has been updated to include the two (2) new physical hazard classes:

 - Chemicals under pressure.